distbit0/distbit.xyz/_posts/2022-10-25-meaning-of-market-capitalisation.md

 tag:
 - main
 title: Meaning of market capitalisation
+---

----The following is a response to [this](https://elmwealth.com/hassan-and-ali-on-terra-luna-crash/) blog post.
+The following is a response to [this](https://elmwealth.com/hassan-and-ali-on-terra-luna-crash/) blog post.
 Below I discuss:
 - Whether the "capacity to support future consumption" is actually a coherent measure of value
 - Whether a parable mischaracterises the concept of market capitalisation
 - The implications of market capitalisation